Kate Challis RAKA 2021 Award Winner

 Kim Scott, Taboo.
 'Takes the reader along a spiritual path deep into the land and its stories, with characters as earthy, as real, as stumbling, as flawed and enlightened, and as courageous as any characters you would want to find in an epic tale.'

-Full citations and past winners can be found on the Australian Centre website.
+Full citations and past winners can be found on the Faculty of Arts website.